Part I due by 11:59 p.m. on Thursday, February 13, 2025

 statement.

-You should not use any Python features that we have not discussed in lecture or read about in the textbook.
+You should not use any Python features that we have not discussed in lecture.

 Leave one or two blank lines between functions to make things more readable.